OkeahDavid/Earth/README.md

 - `Three.js`: A cross-browser JavaScript library and API used to create and display animated 3D computer graphics in a web browser.
 - `Webpack`/`Parcel`: Bundlers for JavaScript, allowing the inclusion of assets such as textures and ensuring the application runs smoothly.

-Feel free to clone the repository and contribute to the project.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.